SaahilParmar/CS50P/Problem Set 1/extensions/README.md

 ### Hints
 * Recall that a str comes with quite a few methods, per - [docs.python.org/3/library/stdtypes.html#string-methods](https://docs.python.org/3/library/stdtypes.html#string-methods).

+### Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$
+Next execute

+mkdir extensions
+to make a folder called extensions in your codespace.

+Then execute

+cd extensions
+to change directories into that folder.
+You should now see your terminal prompt as extensions/ $.
+You can now execute

+code extensions.py
+to make a file called extensions.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually: